shishima123/laravel-thumbnail/README.md

 ### Ignore extensions

-By default, the package supports the following file extensions: doc, docx, xls, xlsx, gif, jpg, jpeg, png.
+By default, the package supports the following file extensions: doc, docx, xls, xlsx, pdf, gif, jpg, jpeg, png.
 If you want to ignore a specific extension, add it to the `ignore_extensions` list.
 ```php
 'ignore_extensions' => ['png', 'jpg']
 ```